Yaksharo/appraisal-filler/README.md

 Advisee Document Filler reads the grade listing PDFs, matches students across terms, and generates both documents automatically.

-## Why I Built This
+## Motivation

 Filling these forms by hand is repetitive, error-prone, and doesn't scale past a handful of advisees.
-This tool exists so an adviser can point it at the PDFs the registrar already provides and get correctly formatted, ready-to-print documents back in a few clicks - no copy-pasting names and grades between spreadsheets and Word templates.
+This tool exists so an adviser can point it at the PDFs the SIAS already provides and get correctly formatted, ready-to-print documents back in a few clicks - no copy-pasting names and grades between spreadsheets and Word templates.